jemo200/testerQ/README.md

 enter: list inventory OR list inv
 This will display a event log with your current inventory

+enter: list stats OR list stats <member name>
+This will display a event log with your current stats OR the stats of a fellow member

+enter: list experience OR list exp
+This will display a event log with your current skill experience

 enter: trading <NUMBER> <ITEM NAME> for <NUMBER> <ITEM NAME>
 This will propose a trade